 A Voluntary Partnership Agreement (VPA) is a legally binding trade agreement between the EU and a timber-exporting country outside the EU.
 A VPA aims to ensure that all timber and timber products destined for the EU market from a partner country comply with the laws of that country.

-Stakeholders in government, the private sector and civil society develop VPAs through a participatory process.
-A VPA is, therefore, a vehicle for addressing the needs of different stakeholders and for including many people who have never before had a voice in decision-making.
+Stakeholders in Government, the private sector and civil society develop VPAs through a participatory process.
+A VPA is, therefore, a vehicle for addressing the needs of different stakeholders and for including many people who have never had a voice in decision-making.